 Partners and Volunteering

-The Library is assisted in its seed saving program by Kent Food Not Lawns and the Portage County Master Gardener Association.
+The Library is assisted in its seed saving program by Kent Food Not Lawns, the Portage County Master Gardener Association and Haymaker Farmers’ Market.
 Members of these groups assist with sorting, packaging, labeling, and organizing seeds donated to the library.

 Members of these organizations also offer education programs at the library and are available to answer questions via email about harvesting and saving seeds for the Seed Library.